-Section Number Summary Impact CBO Score(s) Section Number Requires HHS to set up mechanism for manufacturers, PDP sponsors, pharmacies, that have contracts with PBM to report violations of provisions.
-Standard format established by June 1, 2027 for PBM to submit annual reports to HHS and PDPs.
-HHS cannot disclose any related information that is not otherwise public or available for purchase, except: To allow GAO/OMB/MedPAC, AG, HHS OIG, access Cannot disclose information that IDs specific PBM or specific drugs involved.
-GAO study on price related compensation across supply chain.
-Impact CBO Score(s) (e.g., prevalence of compensation and payment structures between PBMs, PDPs, manufacturers)
+Section Number Summary Impact CBO Score(s)

+Requires PBMs to provide

+PDP sponsor within 30 days

+a written explanation

+(drugs, high level details,

+certified by high level exec

+of PBM) of contract

+between them and drug

+company.

+Requires HHS to set up

+mechanism for

+manufacturers, PDP

+sponsors, pharmacies, that

+have contracts with PBM to

+report violations of

+provisions.

+Standard format

+established by June 1, 2027

+for PBM to submit annual

+reports to HHS and PDPs.

+HHS cannot disclose any

+related information that is

+not otherwise public or

+available for purchase, except:

+o To allow

+GAO/OMB/MedPAC,

+AG, HHS OIG, access

+Cannot disclose

+information that IDs

+specific PBM or